andreamaestri/hackathon-1/README.md

 ## Features

 - **Real-Time Energy Rates**: Displays current energy rates in an easy-to-read format, including peak and off-peak prices.
-- **Peak and Off-Peak Notifications**: Alert users about peak and off-peak periods for energy consumption, helping them plan usage accordingly.
 - **User-Friendly Interface**: Clean Design, intuitive interface that makes it easy for users to navigate and understand their energy costs.
 - **Multi-Device Compatibility**: The platform is responsive and accessible on various devices, including desktops, tablets, and smartphones.